pottendo/pottendo-Pi1541/pico1541/README.md

 ## Prerequisites
 Your SDCard has to be formated with FAT32 and must be populated with the usual Pi1541 files:
-- a valid options.txt, active `headLess = 1`, there's monitor display support yet
+- a valid options.txt, add `headLess = 1`, there's no monitor display support yet
 - matching floppy ROMs
 - a directory 1541 populated with some .d64 images, most noticable one FB.d64
 - maybe more